imchocomint/scx-deb/README.md

 # scx-deb
 Based on the Arch package.
+Added scx-tools for better management.

 ## Build
 GitHub Actions; or clone and run the .sh file